ndamatta/CSE110-BYU-Pathway/README.md

 <h3>Hi!
 This is Natanael</h3>

 In this repository you will find <strong>almost</strong> all the assignments of <strong>CSE101.</strong> I hope it helps future students at BYU-Pathway Connect<br>
+Each folder contains the Checkpoint, Team and Prove assignments of every week.
 • I finished this course with an A+ grade.<br>
 • All assignments are done by ME during the course, these are not the only way to do accomplish it.<br>
 • All assignments passed the score and were checked<br>